What Is the Travel Rule Protocol (TRP)?

 Delphine Forma, OpenVASP Board Member explains:

-“Using TRP allows full customisation of Travel Rule compliance processes while respecting the philosophy of crypto by being open,
+“Using TRP allows full customisation of Travel Rule compliance processes while respecting the philosophy of crypto by being open, decentralized and allowing full encryption of data to preserve and protect the anonymity of clients' data.”

 Read: What is the OpenVASP Association?